 How to cite a movie in MLA

-To cite a film in MLA (8th edition), you need to know the title, the director, any other relevant contributors, the production company, and the year of release.
+To cite a film in MLA, include the title, the director, any other relevant contributors, the production or distribution company, and the year of release.
 If there are multiple versions of a film, you also need to identify the version.

 Brazil.
 Directed by Terry Gilliam, performances by Jonathan Pryce and Katherine Helmond, director’s cut, Embassy International Pictures, 1985.

 To cite a movie from Netflix (and similar online streaming services), add the name of the website or app (e.g. “Netflix app”).
 If you watched the movie on an unofficial website or video-sharing platform like YouTube, add the website name, the uploader, the date of upload, and the URL.

 Night of the Living Dead.
 Directed by George A. Romero, Image Ten, 1968.
 YouTube, uploaded by American Film Institute, 26 Aug.
 2014, www.youtube.com/watch?v=vZy6P72Uu3Y.

 In the in-text citation, include the title (or a shortened version of it) and the time range.

 MLA movie citation format

 You build an MLA Works Cited entry by filling in the relevant elements.
 An MLA citation usually starts with the author’s name, but because films are created by many different people, you start the citation with the film’s title instead.
 The director appears after the title as a contributor.

 Title.
 Contributors, version, publisher, year.